Mbeya23/Mbeya23/README.md

 - 👋 Hi, I’m @Dotto & Alfred
-- 👀 I’m interested in ...project management
+- 👀 I’m interested in ...FOOD ORDERING SYSTEM
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...project
 - 📫 How to reach me ...on benardphabian@gmail.com